-The Limpsfield Parish Council Limpsfield Parish Council meets on the second Monday of every month in either the Glebe Room, St Peter’s Hall, High Street, Limpsfield or the Council Chamber, Tandridge District Council, East Hill Road, Oxted.
+The Limpsfield Parish Council Limpsfield Parish Council meets on the second Monday of every month at Tandridge District Council offices, Station Road East.

 What does it do?

-- It is also take with providing local facilities for entertainment, arts & crafts, public halls for social recreations or athletic pursuits, swimming pools and public toilets.
+It is also tasked with providing local facilities for entertainment, arts & crafts, public halls for social recreations or athletic pursuits, swimming pools and public toilets.

-The Parish Council and Steering Committee is currently compiling information and research in order to create a Neighbourhood Plan.
+The Limpsfield Neighbourhood Plan has now been adopted.
 To find out what this is all about, click HERE.